HPI-Information-Systems/MELArt/README.md

 2. `get_artpedia_depicted.sh`: This script first creates a text file to filter the Wikidata dump by qid, and then creates a ndjson file with the information from the depicted entities from the Wikidata dump.

-3. `text_matcher.py`: matches the labels of the depcited entities in the visual and contextual sentences.
+3. `text_matcher.py`: Matches the labels of the depcited entities in the visual and contextual sentences.

-- text_matcher.py: matches the labels of the depcited entities in the visual and contextual sentences.

-- build_candidate_desceiptions.py: build the textual descriptions from a set of json objects (one oine per candidate)

-- get_candidates.py: get the candidates for the depicted entities in the visual and contextual sentences, using wikidata search API.
+4. `get_candidates.py`: Get the candidates for the depicted entities in the visual and contextual sentences, using Wikidata search API.
+For each candidates, it creates a json file with its information in the `aux_files/el_candidates` folder.
+Also creates a file with the list of entity image paths.

+5. `get_candidate_types.py`: Reads each candidate information, builds a set of all the types, and uses Wikidata's API to get the type labels.
+The types information is stored in the `aux_files/candidate_types_dict.json` file.

-- crawl_images.py: crawl the images from the imgs_url file (from get_candidates.py) (requres dotenv file with the API key and [python-dotenv](https://github.com/theskumar/python-dotenv) package)
+6. `crawl_images.py`: crawl the images from Wikimedia Commons basd on the `imgs_url.txt` file (from get_candidates.py)